bforsbe/OccuPy/docs/install.md

     2. In the terminal, call `pip install occupy`.
     3. Verify the install by calling `pip show occupy`.
 You will either see `WARNING: Package(s) not found: occupy` or a description of the installation.
 If successfully installed, continue.
-    4. In the powershell, call "occupy_gui".
+    4. In the terminal, call `occupy_gui`.
 If you get the error `command not found: occupy_gui` then you need to add the pip path to your environment variables, or restart the terminal.
 Otherwise, the occupy GUI should start.